Data has taken over the world.

 #1: Seek out passive candidates

-The “post and pray” method of sourcing isn’t likely to get you very far here, as essentially all Data Scientists are already employed by the competition.
+The “post and pray” traditional hiring process isn’t likely to get you very far here, as essentially all Data Scientists are already employed by the competition.

 Proactively engaging passive job seekers can feel like a heavy lift.
-But don’t despair — passive candidates are worth your time and effort!
+But don’t despair — passive candidates are worth your time and effort when recruiting remarkable data scientists!

 - Pre-qualified by their current employers, their extensive knowledge and experience are little in doubt.